 - No spammy backlinks.

 You already knew that.
-I want to go further and explain some of the less obvious features of a good link profile.
+We want to go further and explain some of the less obvious features of a good link profile.

 Branded anchor text